ESDLMapEditorESSIM/docker-toolsuite/README.md

 You should see the following screen now:
 ![](Documentation/Images/mapeditor-main-page.png)

 The ESDL Mapeditor is ready to be used!

 ### Step 7.
 Upload some profiles

 If you're installing this toolsuite to run ESSIM simulations or any other application that requires timeseries data, you need to upload some profiles.
 For that purpose we've created a profile manager.
 In the repository there is an example dataset with profiles created from publically available data (NEDU profiles for electricity and gas usage and KNMI solar profile).

+> _NOTE:_ Recent versions of the ESDL MapEditor are integrated with the Energy Data Repository ([EDR](https://edr.hesi.energy/)) and profiles present in the EDR are now also accessible from the ESDL MapEditor!

 Click `View` and select `Settings` from the menu.
 The application settings dialog appears.
 Click `Upload profiles`.
 In the first drop down menu select:
 - Personal profiles: to upload profiles that will become available only for the current user